 Visual aids for this course consist of the videos and printed Instructor and Student Guides.
 All equipment should be placed in the room and be checked at least one hour prior to the class.
-The following audiovisual equipment checklist will help you prepare for this course:
+The following audiovisual equipment checklist will help you prepare: